Fleas - Treatment Options

 It’s difficult to provide any real accurate costing information for flea treatments because the severity of the infestation and other factors can vary the costs involved greatly.

 We approach every job individually to ensure we are able to maintain our commitment to providing the best service every time!

-We may also need to schedule a follow up visit to apply further treatment and give more advice.
-Given the many variables involved in effective flea eradication we simply can’t provide a price because every job varies but you should expect treatment to start at $150.00.
+Given the many variables involved in effective flea eradication we simply can’t provide a price because every job varies but you should expect treatment to start at $280.00.

 Don’t risk it with inexperienced and poorly trained pest controllers – if they’re cheap you’ll stay itchy!